janbridley/svd3x3/README.md

 This is an implementation of the method described in [Computing the Singular Value Decomposition of 3x3 matrices with minimal branching and elementary floating point operations](http://pages.cs.wisc.edu/~sifakis/papers/SVD_TR1690.pdf), based on an implementation by Eric Jang.
-I've updated the syntax of the library to reflect a more modern c++ style, and included Python bindings an unit tests.
+I've updated the syntax of the library to reflect a more modern c++ style, and included Python bindings & unit tests.

 ## Usage